High School Curriculum

 AP Literature and Composition

-Advanced Placement English is reserved for the stronger English students in grade 12.
+Advanced Placement Literature and Composition is reserved for the stronger English students in grades 11 and 12.
 The first semester requires students to delve into serious and complex literature that spans 2400 years of literary tradition and history.
 In the second semester the focus is on preparation for the exam.
 Students complete a challenging study of poetry and write on AP English prompts every week.
 The spring session of the course is titled AP English II.
-(1.5 Credits; Full Block Fall Semester and Half Block Spring Semester)
+(1.5 credits; full block fall, half block spring)

 British Literature